 In 2010 Dr. Ronald L. Carter, President of Johnson C. Smith University addressed emerging paradigms on the transformative roles of education in community, regional and national development in a lecture titled Avoiding the Perfect Storm: A Vision of Excellence in the Emerging New Majority.

 The 2011 guest lecturer for the Bertha Maxwell-Roddey Lecture was the Honorable Terry Bellamy who combined topics on youth empowerment to deliver the keynote address.

 The 2012 guest lecturer was J. Lorand Matory, Professor, Duke University.
 Dr. Matory's topic as Global Migrations and the Crisis of Identity in Black America

-Interested in the healthcare field?
+Interested in the healthcare and/or environmental sustainability field?
 Learn more about our Concentration in Health and Environment

 Charlotte Papers in Africana Studies, No. 7: North Carolina’s Rejection of Medicaid Expansion: Politicizing the Health of our Communities? by Yele Aluko

 Charlotte Papers in Africana Studies, No. 6: Banishing Equality: Poverty, Plenty, and Exclusion in North Carolina by Gene Nichol (Audio: Lecture and Q&A)

 Charlotte Papers in Africana Studies Vol. 5: The Beauty I Have Seen by Tanure Ojaide